itfanr/ros2-wiki/Home.md

 ## Tutorials and Features
 ROS 2 is under heavy development.
-You can check out the [[tutorials page|Tutorials]] page to see a range of examples of what the system can do in its current state.
-If it fits you project *today* depends on the exact requirement.
+You can check out the [[tutorials page|Tutorials]] to see a range of examples of what the system can do in its current state, if it fits your project *today* depending on the exact requirement.
 For details of the current features, see [[Features]].

 ## What's ahead